machntoshh/machntoshh/README.md

 ## Hi, my name is Eric Marques, nice to meetya! 🎴

-- Currently working and studying to be a better Python engineer and QA tester
+- Currently working and studying to be a better developer and QA tester